-Are sex-crazed spiders invading your home?
+Spider season: Why your home might feel full of arachnids right now

-The bad news: It's been hiding in your house all year, eating bugs, getting fat - and now, he's feeling horny.
+Forget Halloween or Boxing Day with your family, the scariest time of the year is already here: spider season.

-"The ones we see scuttling around in the house - they're usually the male house spiders," entomologist, author and self-proclaimed 'bugman' Richard Jones tells Newsbeat.
+But what may be a petrifying period for us is actually a blast for the arachnids as they're out looking for love.

-"The ones you see running across the carpet in front of you freaking you out, most often it'll be a male out on some sort of amorous pursuit."
+"The ones we see scuttling around in the house - they're usually the male house spiders," entomologist, author and self-proclaimed 'bugman' Richard Jones tells Radio 1 Newsbeat.

-He'll have been born in your home in the spring, hidden somewhere dark all year and now, throbbing with lust, he's ready to mate before winter.
+"The ones you see running across the carpet in front of you freaking you out, most often it'll be a male out on some sort of amorous pursuit.

 "They're more mobile than the other sedentary females.
 And that's why we see them at this time of year."